Para navegar por toda la página en español, haga clic en el botón en la esquina superior derecha de esta pantalla.

 Project Management Team:

-Daily project oversight by representatives from Durham County, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC-MPO), the City of Durham, the North Carolina Department of Transportation (NCDOT), and the East Coast Greenway Alliance.
+Daily project oversight by representatives from Durham County, Triangle West Transportation Planning Organization (TWTPO), City of Durham Parks and Recreation, North Carolina Department of Transportation (NCDOT), and East Coast Greenway Alliance.

 Project Advisory Committee: